-This is how Martin Purves (main photo), the South African Programme Manager of the Marine Stewardship Council (MSC) starts explaining the skewed import and export industries of fish across the world.
+This is how Martin Purves (pictured, right), the South African Programme Manager of the Marine Stewardship Council (MSC) starts explaining the skewed import and export industries of fish across the world.
 “The hake we eat in South Africa come from Namibia or Argentina mostly and the 7,500 tonnes of Calamari caught in South Africa per year are exported to Italy, Portugal or Japan.
 We’re getting fish from everywhere except our own fisheries.”

-Michael Marriott (above), the South African Commercial Manager at the MSC, highlighted other problems in the fishing industry, namely illegal, unregulated and unreported fishing.
+Michael Marriott (pictured above), the South African Commercial Manager at the MSC, highlighted other problems in the fishing industry, namely illegal, unregulated and unreported fishing.
 Inadequate management systems and the wrong fishing gear lead to severe eco system impacts and overfishing.
 “Overfishing is considered by some as the second biggest environmental problem after climate change,” said Marriott.

 We read about these problems daily, but we tend to feel helpless in the issue.
 The problems seem too great to be solved by individual members of the public.
 Luckily, the power of the consumer is becoming ever greater.
 If we buy only fish products that originate from local and sustainable fisheries, more companies will realise that they need to change their practice in order to stay in business.
 And with the MSC’s blue eco-label, it is easy to recognise which fish products to buy.